ro-huang/regression-analysis-final/README.md

 # Final project for Regression Analysis
-Final Project for STAT210 Regression Analysis with Yue Jiang.
+Final Project for STAT210 Regression Analysis.
 See project background [here](https://www2.stat.duke.edu/courses/Spring23/sta210.001/slides/individual.html).
 Submitted by professor recommendation to [USPROC Competition](https://www.causeweb.org/usproc/).

 # Codebook
 The following are some key variables included in our analysis: